mvolkmann/blog/src/alpine.md

 Alpine.start();
 ```

-The design of Alpine is somewhat based on Vue.
+The design of Alpine is heavily based on Vue.
 Vue uses `v-` for its directive prefixes.
 During the initial implementation of Alpine, it did not yet have a name,
 so `x-` was chosen for its prefixes.